alexander-grieco/eris-fraud-detector/README.md

 Unzip the file and rename the parent directory to confluent.

+Next you need to update the following configuration files using the matching configuration files listed in this repo under ./config/confluent:
+* confluent/etc/kafka/zookeeper.properties
+* confluent/etc/kafka/server.properties
+* confluent/etc/schema-registry/schema-registry.properties
+* confluent/etc/schema-registry/connect-avro-distributed.properties
+* confluent/etc/confluent-control-center/control-center.properties
+* confluent/etc/ksql/ksql-server.properties

-cd into ./confluent/etc/kafka and change the zookeeper.properties and server.properties files to the files located in this repo at ./config/confluent.
-Make sure to update the public DNS and private IPs values to your individual instances.
+Make sure to update any public DNS address or private IPs to match the configuration of your servers

-cd ../schema-registry and change the schema-registry.properties and connect-avro-distributed.properties files to the file in the repo, again making sure to change the public DNS and private IPs to your individual instances.

-cd ../confluent-control-center and change the control-center.properties file to the file in the repo, again making sure to change the public DNS and private IPs to your individual instances.

-cd ../ksql and change the ksql-server.properties file to the file in the repo, again making sure to change the public DNS and private IPs to your individual instances.